andreamichaelmsft/avnm-lab/README.md

 Don't forget to route traffic between your non-trusted virtual networks through the Azure Firewall residing in your hub virtual network!

+> The ARM template does **_not_** create an Azure Firewall instance.
+This is intentional to prevent undesired costs and potential misconfiguration.
+This section of the activity aims to semantically demonstrate how you would be able to reference your Azure Firewall in AVNM's routing rule.

 1. Inside your network manager, expand the **Settings** in the left-hand menu and navigate to the **Configurations** blade.

 1. Create a **Routing configuration**.